 Internal student serving events, such as award ceremonies, inductions into honor societies, and professional student organizations will be coordinated for the college, department, or student group by Conference Services and the Office of Communications.
 Many events will be virtual, requiring advanced prep, set assembly, graphic design, and videography.
 Many internal events will be a combination of campus-based and virtual, often requiring live stream and social media components.
 Requests for planning internal virtual or live streamed events may be made to the Office of Communications.

-The University has developed policies and procedures regarding the provision of food services in alignment with State and CDC guidelines.
-Parkhurst, the University’s dining services vendor, is working collaboratively with UNE professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
+The University developed policies and procedures regarding the provision of food services in alignment with state and CDC guidelines.
+Parkhurst, the University’s dining services vendor, works with a group of UNE faculty and professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
 Parkhurst is also responsible for providing meals to any students in quarantine on campus, should that become needed.
 Access Parkhurst's dining site.

 Clubs and Activities

 In spring of 2020, club and organization activity, as well as the social and educational programming coordinated by Student Affairs team members, was moved to the virtual environment.
 Much of this activity will continue to occur via the use of Zoom, minimizing the need for in-person organizational meetings.
-To the extent possible, in compliance with State and CDC guidelines, UNE will provide on-campus shared experiences for students.
-However, some traditional activities that brought together hundreds of community members will need to be modified or eliminated for health and safety reasons.
+To the extent possible, in compliance with state and CDC guidelines, UNE will provide on-campus shared experiences for students.
+However, some traditional activities that brought together hundreds of community members have been modified or eliminated for health and safety reasons.

 Athletics, Club Sports, and Intramurals